arks-org/arks.github.io/content/_pages/community.md

     (francophone)
 2. Follow the ARK Alliance on twitter [@arks_org]
 3. Follow us on mastodon [@arks_org@fosstodon.org]
-4. Read the ARK Alliance [blog] and share your own ARK story ([story template])
+4. Read the ARK Alliance [blog]
 5. [Sign up for our newsletter][]
-6. Submit a community news item or blog post using this [online form]
+6. Submit a community news item or blog post using this [online news form];
+    you can use this [story template] to help create your content
 7. Tell us about yourself by filling out a 5-minute [ARK survey] (in English) or 🇫🇷 une [enquête ARK] (version française)
 8. Tell us about your [interest in helping with the work of the ARK Alliance]